Convention at a Glance

 Friday Night Member Meet UP

-Immediately Following the RWCS business meeting, join your fellow collectors at the College for fun and friendship.
+Immediately Following the RWCS business meeting, join your fellow collectors at this event for fun and friendship.
 There will be member trivia, display award winners and so much more.

 SATURDAY – Show and Sale

 9:00 am for RWCS members registered for the Convention